devinekask/creative-development-f20/week05-ai/README.md

 As a next project, we'll train a model on a cloud GPU, and convert it for usage in Tensorflow.js.

 [Zaid Alyafeai](https://twitter.com/zaidalyafeai) has created a [medium post, walking you through the necessary steps to create a QuickDraw recognizer](https://medium.com/tensorflow/train-on-google-colab-and-run-on-the-browser-a-case-study-8a45f9b1474e).
 Following along with that online guide, which will take you through the necessary steps on Google Colab and provides some Tensorflow.js snippets.

+At time of writing we ran into one little issue in the "The Model" section:

+> module 'tensorflow._api.v2.train' has no attribute 'AdamOptimizer'

+Look for the line `adam = tf.train.AdamOptimizer()` and replace it with `adam = tf.optimizers.Adam()`

 Here's a starter html template, which has the drawing logic in place.
 Fill in the gaps, based on the walkthrough!